 View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

-Asthma is a lung condition that causes problems with breathing.
+Asthma is a lung condition that causes breathing problems.
 Many kids and teens with asthma have symptoms when they participate in sports or exercise.

 When a person has asthma, two things happen inside the lungs:

-Constriction and inflammation make the airways narrower, which may result in flare-ups or symptoms such as:
+Constriction and inflammation make the airways narrower, which may cause:

 Teachers and coaches should make sure that asthma is under control before students exercise or participate in sports.
 In other words, they shouldn't be having lots of flare-ups.